 We are still in France, and this time it's another childhood dream come true.
 Inspired by the fairy-tale spires of nearby chateaus, this mini-castle is high up in the canopies.
 The treehouse-castle has a hot tub on the terrace.
 What more can I say?

-Set in the coastal rainforest of Vancouver Island these quirky sphere treehouses are offering back-to-nature adult-only getaway for the urban crowd.
+Set in the coastal rainforest of Vancouver Island, these quirky sphere treehouses are offering back-to-nature adult-only getaway for the urban crowd.
 The three spheres have adequately unique names: Eyrn, Melody, and Luna.
 Inside you'll find a cozy wooden interior with rounded windows overlooking the canopies.

 This pyramid-shaped wooden house squirts spring water from its top and lets it run down on the facade covered by greenery.
 It's quirky enough from the outside, but imagine your room covered by plants that are sprinkled by water all the time.
 It's like a never-ending rainfall in the Chilean rainforest.

-Crazy as it looks and sounds, architect Mr. Noel near the Durbuy town in Belgium built a wooden horse big enough to accommodate guests.
-Gnomes you will probably not find, what you will find though is a fairy-tale-like interior which leaves an impression like a good Tim Burton movie.
+Crazy as it looks and sounds, architect Mr. Noel near the Durbuy town in Belgium, built a wooden horse big enough to accommodate guests.
+Gnomes you will probably not find, what you will find though, is a fairy-tale-like interior which leaves an impression like a good Tim Burton movie.

-I can't decide what's more impressive.
-The ancient tree where the Lupa Sine treehouse is built, or the magnificent view of the southern coast and the Upolu rainforest of Samoa.
-Inside the private treehouse, you feel like living within the ancient tree itself, it's made visible throughout the building, revealing the trunk even in the shower.
+I can't decide what's more impressive; the ancient tree where the Lupa Sine treehouse is built or the magnificent view of the southern coast and the Upolu rainforest of Samoa.
+Inside the private treehouse, you feel like living within the ancient tree itself.
+It's made visible throughout the building, revealing the trunk even in the shower.

 Hidden in the Balinese forests, Hideout Bali is cozy on another level, and it comes fully equipped with musical instruments and books.
-This means you will hardly ever leave your hanging hammock.
+You will hardly ever want to leave your hanging hammock.
 And why should you?
-After reading your favorite book you can just enjoy the passing wildlife and the calming sound of the river next by.
+After reading your favorite book, you can enjoy the passing wildlife and the calming sound of the river.

 The Treehotel in the Swedish wilderness is like a childhood fantasy.
-Over the years they have created more and more perfectly detailed original treehouses.
+Over the years, they have created more and more perfectly detailed original treehouses.
 The Mirrorcube is covered with mirrors from all directions, blending into nature so much that you can hardly spot it.
 Then there is the UFO-shaped space saucer that will be a major hit with kids.
 The Birds Nest looks like from the Jurassic era when birds were the size of an elephant.
-The Treehotel is so spectacular that I would dare to call it an open-air museum.
+The Treehotel is so spectacular that I dare call it an open-air museum.